25 Best Beaches In UK: So Good They Almost Look Like An Aussie Beach!

 Broad Haven Beach is located in Pembrokeshire and takes around two hours to get to from Cardiff.

-Home to the UK’s premier surfing beach, Fistral Beach & Watergate Beach in Newquay are both the UK’s equivalent to Sydney’s Bondi Beach.
+Home to the UK’s premier surfing beach and popular seaside resort, Fistral Beach & Watergate Beach in Newquay are both the UK’s equivalent to Sydney’s Bondi Beach.

 If surfing’s your thing, make sure you visit in August, in time for the five day Boardmasters Festival where surfers come together to battle it out amongst the waves.
 This time of year will really see Newquay come alive both on the beach and at the thriving nightlife.
 Newquay is often known as one of the best seaside resorts in UK and it’s no wonder when it brings in many hen and stag do’s on the weekends.